-An SOP stands for Statement of Purpose, which is an essential requirement as part of the application process for universities in the UK.
-For UK universities, students must write an SOP of between 700 and 800 words or 4,000 characters.
+An SOP for UK is one of the essential admission requirements of the top universities in the UK.
+SOP stands for Statement of Purpose, and for UK universities, students must write an SOP of between 700 and 800 words or 4,000 characters.

 The purpose of an SOP is to highlight a student's interest, inclination, and knowledge regarding the program's preference at the university of choice, wherein it must convince the admission committee as to why the particular application must be accepted into that university.
 In short, an SOP should make a student stand out where students must answer the question, "What is unique about you?"